 The trailer coupler fits over the towing vehicle’s hitch ball, connecting the trailer to the towing vehicle.

-So, the coupler is the part of the trailer that attaches to the ball mount on the tow vehicle.
-In order to ensure a secure connection, the coupler and ball mount must have the same size and weight rating.
+As the name implies, the trailer coupler is the device that makes the connection between the hitch ball and the trailer tongue.
+It’s the part of the trailer that attaches to the ball mount on the tow vehicle.
+To ensure a secure connection, the coupler and ball mount must have the same size and weight rating.
 There are different types of trailer couplers, and the one you would use depends on the shape and style of the tongue of your trailer.
 Here are the most common types:

 Straight-Tongue Coupler